After you’re gone, your debts won’t be your problem anymore. But they will be someone else’s, because they don’t just go away.

 Private student loans usually have a cosigner, who may become responsible for repayment when the student dies.
 Private lenders have varying policies about what happens to this debt after death.
 (Learn more: What happens to your student loans when you die?)

-Promissory notes to friends, families, or business partners may seem less serious than loans from financial institutions, they are legally binding if drafted correctly.
+Promissory notes to friends, families, or business partners may seem less serious than loans from financial institutions, but they are legally binding if drafted correctly.
 The estate will need to pay these.
 The estate may also need to collect on any loan the deceased made via promissory note unless the will specifies that these loans be forgiven.

 Debts that have gone to collections